Types of Degrees Nutrition Science Majors Are Getting

 At the countrywide level, the racial-ethnic distribution of nutrition science majors is as follows:

 Americans aren’t the only ones with an interest in Nutrition Science.
 About 9.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 Data from the U.S. Department of Education shows that nutrition science students who graduated in 2015-2017 with a master’s degree made a median starting salary of $48,600 per year.
 During this timeframe, most salaries fell between $32,925 (25th percentile) and $52,900 (75th percentile).

 It’s important to note that just because the people reporting these salaries have a degree in nutrition science, it does not mean that they are working in a job related to their degree.

 Salaries According to BLS

 Average salaries range from $61,210 to $97,340 (25th to 75th percentile) for careers related to nutrition science.
-This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.